-The Dissemination of CPRIT-Funded Cancer Control Interventions (DI) award mechanism seeks to fund programs that facilitate the sharing of successful CPRIT projects and uptake of CPRIT supported project findings and products through their dissemination and implementation across Texas.
-This award mechanism is open only to previously or currently funded CPRIT projects.
+The Dissemination of CPRIT-Funded Cancer Control Interventions (DI) award mechanism seeks to fund programs that facilitate the sharing of successful CPRIT Prevention Program projects and uptake of CPRIT-supported project findings and products through their dissemination and implementation across Texas.
+This award mechanism is open only to previously or currently funded CPRIT Prevention Program projects.
 Applicants may request any amount of funding up to a maximum of \$450,000 in total funding over a maximum of 36 months.

 The proposed program should describe and package strategies or approaches for dissemination to other settings and populations in the state.
-The proposed program would introduce, modify, and implement previously funded CPRIT evidence-based cancer prevention and control interventions that are evidenced-based.
-To be eligible, the applicant should be in a position to develop one or more "products" based on the results of a previously CPRIT-funded intervention project.
+The proposed program would introduce, modify, and implement previously funded CPRIT evidence-based cancer prevention and control interventions.
+To be eligible, the applicant should be in a position to develop 1 or more "products" based on the results of a previously CPRIT-funded intervention project.
 Of particular interest is the dissemination of "products" that address the unique challenges to program implementation in resource-limited settings, particularly in nonmetropolitan and medically underserved areas of the state.

-The proposed projects should outline the partner organizations, communities etc that would be the target recipients for the packaged strategies/products and how they would assist these targets in preparing to implement the intervention and/or preparing to apply for grant funding, if needed or appropriate.
+The proposed projects should outline the partner organizations, communities, etc, that would be the target recipients for the packaged strategies/products and how they would assist these targets in preparing to implement the intervention and/or preparing to apply for grant funding, if needed or appropriate.

-The Center for Research in Implementation Science and Prevention website (https://dissemination-implementation.org/content/measures.aspx) defines active and passive dissemination strategies as follows: "Dissemination strategies describe mechanisms and approaches that are used to communicate and spread information about interventions to targeted users.
+The Dissemination and Implementation Models in Health Research and Practice website defines active and passive dissemination strategies as follows: "Dissemination strategies describe mechanisms and approaches that are used to communicate and spread information about interventions to targeted users.
 Dissemination strategies are concerned with the packaging of the information about the intervention and the communication channels that are used to reach potential target audiences.
 Passive dissemination strategies are largely ineffective and include mass mailings, publication of information including practice guidelines, and untargeted presentations to heterogeneous groups.
-Active dissemination strategies include hands on technical assistance, replication guides, point-ofdecision prompts for use, and mass media campaigns.
-It is consistently stated in the literature that dissemination strategies are necessary but not sufficient to ensure wide-spread use of an intervention."
+Active dissemination strategies include hands on technical assistance, replication guides, point-of-decision prompts for use, and mass media campaigns.
+It is consistently stated in the literature that dissemination strategies are necessary but not sufficient to ensure widespread use of an intervention.

-2.2.
-Project Objectives
+2.2 Project Objectives

-CPRIT seeks to fund projects that will provide one or more of the following:
+CPRIT seeks to fund projects that will provide 1 or more of the following: